Fun Home at The Royal Exchange

 Book now

 In 1998, Sarah Frankcom arrived at a theatre with a distinguished history and a settled idea of what belonged on its stage – filtered, in her own words, through “a particular and rigid white, male lens.”
 She spent the next 20 years helping make the Royal Exchange braver, future-facing, and more representative.
-For the theatre’s Homecoming anniversary season, she returns to direct a production that could only belong here after her tenure as Artistic Director.
+These values continue to define the theatre, not least in Artistic Director Selina Cartmell’s ambitious A Homecoming anniversary season, which brings Frankcom back to direct a musical that belongs in the theatre she helped shape.

 Alison Bechdel’s 2006 graphic memoir Fun Home explores what it means to be queer, and what it costs when you can’t be.
 When it was first published, some found it threatening.
 A South Carolina college that assigned it as freshman reading prompted the state legislature to try to cut their funding – suppression dressed up as budget management.
 Others – many others – found it laudable.
 Time magazine named it the best book of that year.
 Not best graphic novel, best book.
 For both camps, the reasoning was the same: this was a queer life rendered ordinary, literary, worthy of study.

 First adapted for the stage by Lisa Kron and composer Jeanine Tesori, and premiering in New York in 2013, the musical follows its protagonist at three stages of her life: as a child in her family’s rural Pennsylvania funeral home, as a college student discovering her sexuality, and as an adult cartoonist reconstructing the past.
-At the centre is her father Bruce: brilliant, volatile, secretly gay, a man who spent his life obsessively restoring a house he couldn’t quite inhabit honestly.
+At the centre is her father Bruce: brilliant, volatile, a man who spent his life trying to reconcile who he was with who he believed he had to be, obsessively restoring a house he couldn’t quite inhabit honestly.
 Four months after Alison comes out to her parents, Bruce is killed by a truck in circumstances she suspects were intentional.
 A tale of queer tragedy and queer joy, Fun Home is the act of looking back – at the silences, the secrets, the love that never found its form.

 Tesori’s score – described by the New York Times as her “best and most varied” – doesn’t work like a conventional musical.
 Emotions aren’t announced; the songs are more like thoughts that haven’t quite caught up with feelings.
 The melodies, sometimes sweet but often prickly with tension, refuse resolution, reflecting a family that can’t quite tell the truth about itself.
 It won the Tony for Best Score – one of five including Best Musical.
 Rolling Stone called it “one of the most important musicals of the 21st century.”
 Its 2018 London premiere earned Olivier nominations and a run of five-star reviews.
 You get the picture.